emtee40/fdroid-wiki/Continuous-Integration-(CI)/Shared-GitLab-Runners-on-Azure.md

 | vCPUs            | 4                        |
 | RAM              | 16 GiB                   |
 | Disk             | Standard HDD LRS 400 GiB |

+## Limitations

+- The runner has no access to `sysctl` for security.
+Add '|| true' to allow it to fail, and then ask [@proletarius101](https://matrix.to/#/@proletarius101:matrix.org) to add that setting in system level.